ML-KULeuven/klay/docs/quickstart.rst

 .. code-block:: Python

-   import klaycircuits
+   from klaycircuits import Circuit

-   circuit = klaycircuits.Circuit()
+   circuit = Circuit()
    circuit.add_sdd(sdd_node)

 Now that we have the circuit, we can evaluate it.
 To do this, we first turn the circuit into a PyTorch module.